cmayron/Legal-Calculus/README.md

 Yet procedural literacy — the ability to navigate these systems — has remained invisible, inaccessible, and unteachable.

-LCES exists because a discovery was made:
+LCES™ exists because a discovery was made:

 > **Procedure is not knowledge.
 Procedure is sequence.
 And the sequence is the literacy.**
 >